Frank A. DeMarco: Academic career

-In 1956, Assumption College became Assumption University, and in the academic year 1956-57 Essex College began accepting students and offering courses.
-From the beginning, Dr. DeMarco promoted his vision for the development of a complete academic experience of degree programs, graduate work, and research at the young Essex College.
-Originally offering degrees in Mathematics and sciences, Essex College later on added Engineering, Nursing and Business.
+In 1956, Assumption College became Assumption University and, in the academic year 1956-57, Essex College began accepting students and offering courses.
+From the beginning, DeMarco promoted his vision for the development of a complete academic experience of degree programs, graduate work, and research at the young Essex College.
+Originally offering degrees in mathematics and sciences, Essex College later on added engineering, nursing and business.

 DeMarco was the inaugural Principal of Essex College from 1959 to 1963.
-Concurrently, DeMarco was also Acting Head of the Engineering Department after being appointed the first Dean of Applied Science in 1959.
-He held both positions until the young university took another step forward in 1963.
+Concurrently, he was also acting head of the university's engineering department after being appointed the first dean of applied science in 1959.
+He held both positions until 1963.